blog

 Why Complication Training Must Go Beyond Protocols

-Emergency protocols are essential, but they are not enough on their own.
-Injectors must understand why they are performing each step and how it affects tissue physiology.
+Emergency protocols are essential, but they are not enough alone.
+Injectors must understand why they perform each step and how it affects tissue.

-APT Injection Training emphasizes this deeper understanding by teaching the mechanisms behind complications, not just the response steps.
+APT Injection Training emphasizes this deeper understanding.
+We teach the mechanisms behind complications, not just the response steps.

 This approach builds confidence and reduces hesitation in real-world scenarios.